-Indian troops martyr three more youth in Held Kashmir
+Indian troops martyr three more youth in held Kashmir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SRINAGAR: Indian troops martyred three more Kashmiri youth in Baramulla and Shopian districts of Held Kashmir on Saturday in the latest acts of Indian state terrorism.
+HELD SRINAGAR: Indian troops martyred three more Kashmiri youth in Baramulla and Shopian districts of held Kashmir on Saturday in the latest acts of Indian state terrorism.

 The latest deaths came as a state of fear and panic gripped the Himalayan territory after the Hindu nationalist Baharatiya Janata Party (BJP) government called in tens of thousands of additional troops and ordered tourists to evacuate the region.